Festivals in Aruba: Caribbean Sea Jazz Festival: Aruba

 The Caribbean Sea Jazz Festival in Aruba is an outdoor festival featuring local and international jazz musicians.
 The festival presents local and international bands and artists over a two-day event in October.
 While jazz music is the focus, other artistic elements including dance, poetry, and art are also included in the program.

 Dande Festival

 The Dande Festival is one of the biggest musical events in Aruba, and takes place in the last week of December.
 The festival features over 50 singers performing their original music along with traditional Dande songs for the new year.

 Carnival

 Carnival is a month-long celebration.
-Activities in this festival include: music competition, pageants, and street parades.
+Activities in this festival include music competitions, pageants, street parties and parades.
 This celebration started in 1954 in Aruba.